epi2me-labs/wf-cas9/docs/intro.md

 ## Introduction
-The ONT Cas9 sequencing kit allows the enrichment of gemomic regions of interest by amplifying target regions from adapters ligated to Cas9 cleavage sites.
+The ONT Cas9 sequencing kit allows the enrichment of genomic regions of interest by amplifying target regions from adapters ligated to Cas9 cleavage sites.
 The purpose of this workflow is to assess the effectiveness of such Cas9 enrichment, but it can be applied to other enrichment approaches.
 The workflow outputs